MicrosoftDocs/dynamics-365-intelligent-order-management/topics/fulfillment-returns-optimization.md

 The Fulfillment and Returns Optimization provider supports multiple fulfillment strategies that can be set up based on the needs of different businesses.
 For example, a business might want to fulfill business-to-business (B2B) orders only from its distribution centers but business-to-consumer (B2C) orders from all its fulfillment sources (such as distribution centers, warehouses, and stores).
 By having multiple fulfillment strategies, organizations can use different fulfillment approaches for different sales orders.

 Businesses can set fulfillment strategy attributes for sales orders during the orchestration journey by adding the fulfillment strategy identifier on the sales order.
 The fulfillment strategy can be set on a sales order based on the source, or by using transformations as part of the order intake process.
 The fulfillment strategy can also be set up with policy actions by using sales order attributes and other entities.
 Policies enable businesses to use the attributes of different entities in the condition builder to set the strategy.
 If multiple strategies are set up, but the policy assignment for the fulfillment strategy isn't configured, the system uses the configured default strategy.

+#### Alternate strategy

+The Fulfillment and Returns Optimization also supports definition of alternate strategy.
+This allows for more flexibility in the rule based fulfillment.
+If the default strategy assigned to the order is unsuccessful in determining the fulfillment source for the order or order lines, alternate strategy is used to determine the fulfillment source.
+For example, businesses may want to fulfill their orders using retail store inventory as default and in the absence of which they would want to fulfill by distribution centers.
+By having the flexibility to define **alternate strategy** for a default strategy, organizations can multiply the options for rule based fulfillment.
+On the **Strategies** page, specify **Alternate Strategy** under **General** section.

 ## Fulfillment plans